History of New Brunswick

 The history of New Brunswick covers the period from the arrival of the Paleo-Indians thousands of years ago to the present day.
 Prior to European colonization, the lands encompassing present-day New Brunswick were inhabited for millennia by the several First Nations groups, most notably the Maliseet, Mi'kmaq, and the Passamaquoddy.

 French explorers first arrived to the area during the 16th century, and began to settle the region in the following century, as a part of the colony of Acadia.
 By the early 18th century, the region experienced an influx of Acadian refugees moving into the area, after the French surrendered their claim to Nova Scotia in 1713.
-Many of these Acadians were later forcibly expelled from the region by the British during the Seven Years' War.
-The resulting conflict also saw the French cede its remaining claims to continental North America to the British, including present-day New Brunswick.
-In the first two decades under British-rule, the region was administered as a part of the colony of Nova Scotia.
+Many of these Acadians were later deported from the region by British authorities during the French and Indian War.
+The resulting conflict also saw the French cede their remaining claims to continental North America to the British, including present-day New Brunswick.
+In the first two decades under British rule, the region was administered as a part of the colony of Nova Scotia.
 However, in 1784, the western portions were severed from the rest of Nova Scotia to form the new colony of New Brunswick; partly in response to the influx of loyalists that settled British North America after the American Revolutionary War.
 During the 19th century, New Brunswick saw an influx of settlers that included formerly deported Acadians, Welsh migrants, and a large number of Irish migrants.